TriValleyPsychotherapy/trivalleypsychotherapy.github.io/pages/specialties/anxiety_disorders.md

+---
+layout: page
+title: Anxiety Disorders
+menuInclude: yes
+menuLink: yes
+menuTopTitle: Specialties
+menuSubTitle: "Anxiety Disorders"
+excerpt: A short introduction to the content of this site.
+# end of description at 156 characters ----------| (last 3 chars will be replaced by '...' on overflow)
+---

 <p>Anxiety is a normal human emotion that everyone experiences at times.
 Many people feel anxious, or nervous, when faced with a problem at work, before taking a test, or making an important decision.</p>